What's your name?

 When clicked, we’ll show this:

-Now I can know if people saw the 750,000 number because it’s only revealed when clicked.
+Because I am tracking clicks to the Reveal button I will now know if that 750,000 number is seen because it’s only revealed when clicked.

 We also said this video was important:

 So I’d add video play tracking.
 Now I know how many watched the video.
-If I expected 20% of mobile visitors to watch the video and only 12% did then I can formulate a plan to make the video more visible.
+If I expected 20% of mobile visitors to watch the video and only 12% did I can make the video more visible by converting it onto a conditional element (explained in the next section).

 We also said Q&A content was important.

 If we had tracking for people who clicked Q&A (787) we’d know if that content was visible enough.
-If the data revealed it wasn’t very visible we could conditionally mention it higher on the page (that conditional trick is covered in Step 3).
+If the data revealed it wasn’t very visible we’d convert this into a conditional element (explained below).

-Let’s describe conditional nudges by revisiting the Litter Robot example.
-In point A: above we talked about adding a {Reveal} button to reveal the 750,000 number:
+Let’s describe a conditional element functionality by revisiting the Litter Robot example.
+In point A: above we talked about adding a Reveal button to reveal the 750,000 number: